What is Tartar?

 The first places you’ll notice tartar tend to be behind your lower front teeth (facing your tongue) and on the cheek side of your upper molars (back teeth.)
 These areas are home to major saliva glands, and as such you’ll tend to see tartar on those surfaces first.

 If you’re a person who gets heavy tartar buildup, be sure to ask our Port Melbourne dentists about special ways to lower your bacterial levels between scale and cleans.
-For example, a tartar control toothpaste paired with an electric toothbrush can help cut down on buildup that accumulates on a day-to-day basis.
+For example, a tartar control toothpaste paired with an electric toothbrush can help reduce buildup that accumulates on a daily basis.

 Why Is Tartar A Problem?